HugoMrth/bookwoRm/README.md

 ## 2) Lauching the app

 Download and unzip the whole repository, open "app.R" and click the "Run App" button (top right corner).

+## 3) Using the app with your data

+As I am maintaining the dta file myself, using the app with your own reading data will require you to update the data file yourself.
+The easiest solution would be to respect the same data base template, but modifying the "R/dataTidying.R" file to fit the format can also work.